rahoberg/gender-in-plots/README.md

 # gender-in-plots

 The purpose of the project is to look at gender disparities in terms of plot descriptions of movies and other stories on Wikipedia.
-Specifically, we use the count of gendered pronouns within plot descriptions as
+Specifically, we use the count of gendered pronouns within plot descriptions as indicators of the gender of the most important characters.

 ## Source Code